Optimal estimation of Gaussian DAG models: Experiments

 \subsection{Results}

 The results are shown in Figure~\ref{fig:main}.
-As expected, we observe the probability of successfully recovering true DAG goes to one quickly across different settings of the number of nodes $d$ and maximum in-degree $q$.
+As expected, the probability of successfully recovering true DAG goes to one quickly across different settings of the number of nodes $d$ and maximum in-degree $q$.
+Since Best Subset Selection is computationally expensive, we are not able to examine higher dimensions systematically.
+Nonetheless, to test higher dimensional cases, we checked several (random) cases for $d = 200,300,500$, and the results shows with 90\% chance the DAG is successfully recovered for moderate sample sizes $n=480,560,900$.